 Too much protein in one go might be difficult to digest, and some people may even end up with bloating or cramps.

-How much weight can you lose with meal replacement bars?
 Which Meal Replacement Bar Should You Try First?

 Upon collecting all information and votes from our team, we concluded that the best meal replacement bar you should try first is IQ Bar.

 This bar contains the right amount of proteins, fiber, vitamins, and minerals to improve your recovery time after an intense workout session.